 - Type: Illiquid

-- Region: Europe and residually (max 10%) in OECD countries
+- Region: Europe and residually (max 15%) in other OECD countries

-- Main risks: Capital loss, Economic, market, liquidity, project, credit, electricity network, operational, regulatory, counterparty & compliance risks
+- Main risks: Capital loss, economic, market, liquidity, project, credit, electricity network, operational, regulatory, counterparty & compliance, sustainability risks

 Discover the Thinking of Mirova on the Energy Transition: